Timetabling for new students

 Each course’s Welcome Week is tailored to its specific needs, so you may find that your Welcome Schedule is different to other students that you meet.
 Your Welcome Schedule will also probably be very different to your course timetable.

-For most courses, teaching for the 2024/25 academic year starts the week commencing 23 September.
 Each course’s timetable is different, so you will probably find that your days/hours on campus will be different to other students that you meet.
-It's also likely that your course timetable will be very different to your Welcome Schedule.

-Timetables for Semester/Trimester 1 for 2024/25 courses based at Canterbury and Medway will be available from August on UniTimetables, our online timetabling system.
-You can use UniTimetables to view the teaching timetables for any course or module, including online classes but excluding placements.
+You can use UniTimetables to view the teaching timetables for any course or module, including online classes ( excluding Welcome Week and placements ).
 You don’t need a special login to view UniTimetables, it’s available to everyone.

 The best way to look up your course timetable on UniTimetables is to use your course code.
 You’ll find your course code in MyRecord; under ‘My Studies’ if you’re a current student or ‘Application(s)’ if you haven’t yet registered.